 We're looking for talented trainees at all levels to join us in our research.
-If interested in a postdoctoral research fellowship, graduate rotation, full time or part time research assistant / technician, undergraduate or volunteer research opportunity please contact Pawel K. Mazur: firstname.lastname@example.org
+If interested in a postdoctoral fellowship, graduate school research, pre-med or post-bac research assistant opportunity please contact Pawel K. Mazur: firstname.lastname@example.org

 MD Anderson Cancer Center is ranked number one in the nation for cancer care by U.S. News & World Report and also number one in the number of awarded grants from National Cancer Institute.
-It offers excellent cancer research training programs and unmatched scientific environment of the Texas Medical Center, the world’s largest medical center that contains over 50 biomedical institutions for basic and translational research, including MD Anderson Cancer Center, Baylor College of Medicine, and Rice University.
+It offers excellent cancer research training programs and unmatched scientific environment of the world’s largest biomedical center.

 Graduate students interested in rotating in the Mazur lab, please note that we are part of The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
-Rotations (tutorials) in our laboratory include a wide range of topics in cancer biology: animal models of cancer, biochemistry, bioinformatics, genetics, molecular biology and proteomics.
+Rotations (tutorials) in our laboratory include a wide range of topics in cancer biology: animal models of cancer, immunotherapy, biochemistry, bioinformatics and genetics.